Love It or List It Australia: Format

 The series follows home owners across the country who are struggling whether to renovate and love the home they are in; or to sell up and find a new dream home somewhere else.

 Real estate agent Andrew Winter and Interior designer Neale Whitaker tour the couple's home before meeting with them.
 The tour usually consists of Andrew finding mostly negative things to say about the residence while Neale is convinced that he can work magic with whatever plans he is given.

 At the meetup between the couple and the hosts of the show, both Andrew and Neale are briefed as to what the couple's desires are.
 Andrew is tasked with searching for a new home for the couple in their desired location that both meets their needs and stays within their desired budget.
 Meanwhile, Neale is briefed on what the couples would like to see in their current house and his budget for the entire project.

 Andrew will find three potential homes for the owners to look through, at each he shows them how the house meets their needs.
 At the end of each house visit he tells the homeowners the price of the house.

 After Neale’s renovation is complete, the homeowners are given a tour of their current home to see what renovations he was able to accomplish.
 After the tour, Andrew meets with the homeowners and tells them an evaluation of the home's current market value following the renovations.
 He will then remind the couple what they could have in one of the new homes they looked at and that they would not get that in their current home.

 After a moment to deliberate, Andrew & Neale pose a question to the homeowners.
 They must choose to either Love It, meaning that they will continue to live in their current home with the renovations, or to List It, meaning that they will buy one of the homes Andrew showed them and sell their current home.
 After they reveal their decision, the homeowners explain their reasoning to Andrew & Neale.

 Hosts

-Andrew Winter - A residential property expert and Lifestyle’s multiple award-winning television host of Selling Houses Australia.
-He may be known as a TV property guru but with more than 25 years experience in the global property market he really is an expert in his field.
-From rural to urban, historic to brand new, slow to buzzing markets Andrew has experienced them all.
+Andrew Winter - A television presenter and residential property commentator, known for hosting Selling Houses Australia.
+He has worked in the property market for more than 25 years, with experience in residential property across rural, urban, historic, and newly built markets.

-Neale Whitaker - He has a wealth of design knowledge and expertise that comes courtesy of a successful publishing career as 8-years of Editor-in-chief of Belle magazine.
-Currently Editor-at-large at Vogue Living, Neale's frank honesty, warm humour and British eccentricities have charmed audiences in his role of expert judge on The Block.
+Neale Whitaker - Previously working as Editor-in-chief of Belle magazine, and currently Editor-at-large at Vogue Living, Whitaker is an expert judge on The Block.